-Friendly warning, coffee required for the next paragraph.
+Friendly warning, coffee is required for the next paragraph.
 We get a little technical.

-Domain name system security extensions protocol (DNSSEC) work to protect websites and email addresses on the internet.
+Domain name system security extensions protocol (DNSSEC) works to protect websites and email addresses on the internet.
 It secures the information provided by your website’s domain name system to the internet protocol (IP) networks.
-That way your website and data is protected when web browsers load your site on a device.
+That way, your website and data are protected when web browsers load your site on a device.

 Have you heard of HTTPS?
 It provides security and guarantees transparency over the web, and Google loves it!
 I know this sounds complicated, but seriously, there are a lot of creepers out there looking to take advantage of vulnerable websites.
 Be proactive, stay safe, and if you’re not sure, ask a digital expert.